-Applications that use a supply voltage of less than 1.71 V, such as solar panels or single cell battery supplies, may use the on-chip boost converter to generate a minimum of 1.8 V supply voltage.
-The boost converter may also be used in any system that requires a higher operating voltage than the supply provides such as driving 5.0 V LCD glass in a 3.3 V system.
-With the addition of an inductor, Schottky diode, and capacitors, it produces a selectable output voltage sourcing enough current to operate the PSoC and other on-board components.
+Applications that use a supply voltage of less than 1.71 V, such as solar or single cell battery supplies, may use the on-chip boost converter.
+The boost converter may also be used in any system that requires a higher operating voltage than the supply provides.
+For instance, this includes driving 5.0 V LCD glass in a 3.3 V system.
+The boost converter accepts an input voltage as low as 0.5 V. With one low cost inductor it produces a selectable output voltage sourcing enough current to operate the PSoC and other on-board components.

-The boost converter accepts an input voltage V{BAT} from 0.5 V to 3.6 V, and can start up with V{BAT} as low as 0.5 V. The converter provides a user configurable output voltage of 1.8 to 5.0 V (V{OUT}) in 100 mV increments.
-V{BAT} is typically less than V{OUT}; if V{BAT} is greater than or equal to V{OUT}, then V{OUT} will be slightly less than V{BAT} due to resistive losses in the boost converter.
-The block can deliver up to 50 mA (I{BOOST}) depending on configuration to both the PSoC device and external components.
-The sum of all current sinks in the design including the PSoC device, PSoC I/O pin loads, and external component loads must be less than the I{BOOST} specified maximum current.
+The boost converter accepts an input voltage VBAT from 0.5 V to 3.6 V, and can start up with VBAT as low as 0.5 V. The converter provides a user configurable output voltage of 1.8 to 5.0 V (VBOOST).
+VBAT is typically less than VBOOST; if VBAT is greater than or equal to VBOOST, then VBOOST will be the same as VBAT.
+The block can deliver up to 50 mA (IBOOST) depending on configuration.

-Four pins are associated with the boost converter: VBAT, VSSB, VBOOST, and IND.
-The boosted output voltage is sensed at the VBOOST pin and must be connected directly to the chip's supply inputs; VDDA, VDDD, and VDDIO if used to power the PSoC device.
+Four pins are associated with the boost converter: VBAT, VSSB, VBOOST, and Ind.
+The boosted output voltage is sensed at the VBOOST pin and must be connected directly to the chip's supply inputs.
+An inductor is connected between the VBAT and Ind pins.
+You can optimize the inductor value to increase the boost converter efficiency based on input voltage, output voltage, current and switching frequency.
+The external Schottky diode shown in Figure 6-6 is required only in cases when VBOOST > 3.6 V.